 We have big plans for our District.
 The Central Hawke's Bay Three Towns' Integrated Spatial Plan (ISP) is at the centre of those plans because it is a 30 year blueprint of growth opportunities across Ōtāne, Waipawa and Waipukurau

 Central Hawke’s Bay is growing at unprecedented levels and our community is changing, as families and people head to our patch of paradise as a desirable lifestyle location.
 In 2021 Central Hawke’s Bay’s population hit an all-time high of just over 15,500 residents, reaching levels of growth and optimism not seen since the 1960’s.
+Read 'Growth at a glance', a summary of updated population and economic indicators for Central Hawke's Bay.

 Fast forward to 2031 and despite the current economic challenges, that number, if we stay on a similar growth trajectory, could reach over 20,000 people - with some 1,700 homes forecast to be built in that same time.
 Being prepared for what’s ahead is critical to ensuring future generations of residents in Central Hawke’s Bay continue to Thrive!